 December 31

 2023 2022

 Non-current

 Investments in equity instruments at fair value through other comprehensive income (FVTOCI) \$ 68,634 \$ 86,225

 Non-current

 Domestic investments

 Listed shares and emerging market shares

 Ordinary shares - ACTi Corporation \$ 4,713 \$ 1,643

 Unlisted shares

-Ordinary shares - Semisils Applied Materials Corp., Ltd 300 2,378
+Ordinary shares - Semisils Applied Materials Corp., Ltd. 300 2,378

-Foreign investments ·
+Foreign investments

 Listed shares

 Ordinary shares - Bloom Energy 63,621 82,204

 \$ 68,634 \$ 86,225

-These investments are held for medium- to long-term strategic purposes and are anticipated to earn profits through long-term investing.
-The management elected to designate these investments as FVTOCI, for they believe that recognizing short-term fluctuations in these investments' fair value in profit or loss would not be consistent with The Company's long-term investment strategy mentioned above.
+These investments are held for medium- to long-term strategic purposes and are anticipated to earn profits through long-term investments.
+The management elected to designate these investments in equity instruments as at FVTOCI, as they believe that recognizing short-term fluctuations in these investments' fair value in profit or loss would not be consistent with the Group's long-term investment strategy mentioned above.